Wan Zaharulnizam Zakaria

-Wan Zaharulnizam bin Wan Zakaria (born 8 May 1991) is a Malaysian footballer who plays as a winger for Kelantan WTS.
+Wan Zaharulnizam bin Wan Zakaria (born 8 May 1991) is a Malaysian professional footballer who plays as a winger for Kelantan WTS.

 Club career

 Early career

 Zaharul began his football career playing for Kelantan President's Cup team in 2010 at age 20, before been discovered by Ong Kim Swee to play for Harimau Muda.
 He has been in the Harimau Muda setup since 2010, beginning with Harimau Muda B and promoted to Harimau Muda A in 2011.

 F.C.
 Ryūkyū

 Malaysian media reported in early March 2012 that Zaharul, along with teammate Zack Haikal, were to attend trial with Japan Football League side F.C.
 Ryūkyū after impressing the Japanese side talent spotter during Malaysia's 2–0 defeat to Japan in the 2012 Olympic qualifiers match in Tosu.
 They successfully completed the 2-week trial with the Japanese club in July.

 In March 2013, Zack Haikal was officially offered a two-year contract, but Zaharul was not.
 Instead, 19-year-old Nazirul Naim was offered a contract instead.